- What is a DAW

 Chord Tools and Scale Tools

-Chord tools are a useful resource for music producers who may struggle with concepts like keys, scales, and chord progressions.
+Chord tools are useful for music producers who struggle with concepts like keys, scales, and chord progressions.
 Many digital audio workstations (DAW) include some form of music theory and chord progression assistance, but the specific features and capabilities of these tools can vary greatly from one DAW to the next.
 I have personally used the chord and scale tools in Ableton, Cubase, and the third-party plugin Captain Chords, and found that Captain Chords had the best user experience.
 Cubase made use of the "circle of fifths," while Ableton used a more math-based scale format, which I personally found to be very useful and flexible.

 Audio FX (audio VSTs)